mikesusz/mikesusz.dev/src/content/blog/who-did-this.md

 ## People need to eat

-The other side of this is, the people producing the content aren't writing this in their spare time as they sit alone in their rented room surrounded by computers instead of friends (source: it [me](/images/me.1999.jpg)).
+The other side of this is, the people producing the content aren't writing this in their spare time as they sit alone in their rented room surrounded by computers instead of friends (source: it me[^me]).
 People who are putting more time into creating quality content, naturally want to get paid for it.
 Attempts to create micro-payment networks based on consumption have largely failed, so avertising has become the primary revenue stream for people who make content.

 The more and higher you show up in search results, the more clicks you receive, the more ads get seen with your content, the more money you make (in theory).
 So it became a game of steering their content to the search engines themselves, and that usually means changing their content to be less desirable for humans.